pranav-patil/spring-microservices/data-service/README.md

 ### Notes

+* [Install MongoDB Shell](Mongo_Shell.md) to view the collections and records within MongoDB database.
 * Data service uses [MapStruct](http://mapstruct.org/) for mapping between domain object to DTO object.
 MapStruct requires [mapstruct-processor](https://github.com/mapstruct/mapstruct) to be configured in gradle to generate the corresponding Mapper implementation for defined MapStruct interface.
 Hence it is highly recommended to **run gradle build before running data-service** to avoid Spring NoSuchBeanDefinitionException for MapStruct autowirings.